orkes-io/docs/docs/getting-started/concepts/tasks-and-workers.md

 Each worker embodies Microservice design pattern and follows certain basic principles:

-1. Workers are stateless and does not implement an workflow specific logic.
+1. Workers are stateless and does not implement a workflow specific logic.
 2. Each worker executes a very specific task and produces well defined output given specific inputs.
 3. Workers are meant to be idempotent (or should handle cases where the task that partially executed gets rescheduled due to timeouts etc.)
-4. Workers do not implement the logic to handle retires etc, that is taken care by the Conductor server.
+4. Workers do not implement the logic to handle retries etc, that is taken care by the Conductor server.

 ## Handling failures, etc
 Each task has a associated metadata defined in Conductor server.